 Clarkson Scholarships & Special Awards

 - Clarkson Scholarships: We consider each applicant for his or her potential to contribute to the Clarkson Community.
 Clarkson Scholarship takes into account not only academic performance and promise but letters of recommendation and extra-curricular activities as well.
 Consideration is automatic and based on the admission application.
+All applicants are considered for Clarkson Scholarships.

 - Clarkson Leadership Awards*: $15,000 annually for up to four years for high school juniors nominated by selected high schools who demonstrate leadership and outstanding academic achievement.
-These awards cannot be combined with Clarkson Merit Scholarships.

 - Clarkson Achievement Awards*: $12,000 yearly for up to four years for high school juniors nominated by selected high schools who demonstrate leadership and outstanding academic achievement.
-These awards cannot be combined with Clarkson Merit Scholarships.

 Special Clarkson Awards